 He was born and raised in Milwaukee, Wisconsin, and moved to St Paul, Minnesota to study at Macalester College.
 During his time there, he met his mentor Wang Ping, who encouraged him to explore poetry more seriously.
 By the time he graduated in 2010, he had received the Wendy Parrish Poetry Award.

 In 2013, he moved to New York City to study poetry at the NYU Creative Writing Program, where he worked with Catherine Barnett, Kimiko Hahn, Marie Howe, Major Jackson, Yusef Komunyakaa, Deborah Landau, Eileen Myles, Sharon Olds, Matthew Rohrer, Brenda Shaughnessy, and Rachel Zucker, among others.
-After completing his MFA in 2015, he began working at the Academy of American Poets, where he is still the Development, Membership, & Communications Associate.
+After completing his MFA in 2015, he began working at the Academy of American Poets, where he was the Development, Membership, & Communications Associate for three years.

 In the summer of 2018, he served as poet-in-residence for 6-months at thecamp in Aix-en-Provence, France.
 He was part of the Hive program, “a collaborative expedition to explore and hack the future, developing concrete solutions applied to universal issues.”
 With his team, who have since become the Cached Collective, he developed an interactive experience that takes a physical approach to personal data.
 The project engages with the repercussions of one’s online presence and offers a glimpse at how computers have learned to perceive us.